cerb/cerb.github.io/_docs/getting_started/bots.md

 ### Actions

 When activated by a behavior reaching it, an **action** node performs one or more operations in response.
-There are actions to allow bots to do almost anything a normal worker can do.
+There are actions to allow bots to do almost anything that a normal worker can do.
 The available actions depend on the specific event that triggered the behavior.

 Cerb comes with many built-in actions: setting a variable, sending an email, closing a ticket, creating a task, making an HTTP request, commenting on a record, loading filtered records from a worklist, notifying a worker, triggering another behavior to run, etc.